MediaComem/comem-webdev/subjects/node/README.md

 ### Asynchronous code

-With asynchronous code, some operations are executed **in parallel**.
+With asynchronous code, some operations are executed **in parallel**:

 ```js
 const fs = require('fs');